RivailleZzz/Texture-Synthesis-Using-A-Sliced-Wassersterin-Loss/README.md

 <Br/>

-To get and study the relevant results of these texture related tasks, run the Colab notebooks:
+To get and study the relevant results of these texture related tasks, run the Colab notebooks in the folder "**2.
+Texture Synthesis Using A Sliced Wassersterin Loss**":

 - style Transfer.ipynb